 A River Bug is a whitewater boat in which the participant sits on their boat with fins and hand paddles for propulsion and steering.
 River bugs put you up close and face first with the whitewater action.
 River bugging will be a lot of fun for those who like the water and want to try a new activity.
 Check out this link for a sample video of the river bug in action.

 If you always wanted to try a whitewater sport this could be the one for you.
-It's more fun than rafting, but not as committed as learning to Kayak.
+It's more fun than rafting, but not as committed to learning as Kayak.

 Paddling a river bug is a physically demanding activity.
 Participants will experience fatigue and sore muscles from this activity.
 Unlike rafting, where you sit on a boat, river bugs put you in the water swimming rapids and using the current to drive you down the river.